- Media Releases

 The process for evaluating an application for Crown land tenure requires a referral process, which includes:

 (a) approvals under the Mining Act 1978, specifically section 16(3) and section 91(5), and the question of mineral prospectivity and the possibility of the new tenure interfering with the extraction of that mineral resource, assessed by referral to the Department of Mines, Industry Regulation and Safety;

 (b) environmental considerations, such as the impact of a proposed land use on biodiversity under the Biodiversity Conservation Act 2016, assessed by referral to the Department of Biodiversity, Conservation and Attractions; (c) if water extraction or clearing of native vegetation is required, approvals under the Rights in Water and Irrigation Act 1914 and the Environment Protection Act 1986 and environmental impact of the proposal, assessed by the Department of Water and Environmental Regulation;

 (d) involvement of the Environmental Protection Authority, should the proposed land use meet the threshold of Part IV of the Environment Protection Act 1986;

-(g) discussion with the Department of Fire and Emergency Services, if the matter relates to fire management, particularly in respect of land access for fire mitigation activities.
+(f) referral to the Department of Fire and Emergency Services, if the matter relates to fire management under the Bush Fires Act 1954, particularly in respect of land access for fire mitigation activities;

 In addition, officers of the Department use Crown land information to perform functions under the: